turkeyyyyy/Standard/docs/index.md

-# Agents.JSON Documentation Index
+# JSON Agents Documentation Index

-> The central reference for understanding, implementing, and extending the **Agents.JSON** specification.
+> The central reference for understanding, implementing, and extending the **JSON Agents** specification.

 ---

 ## 📖 Overview

-**Agents.JSON** is a vendor-neutral, JSON-native format for defining **AI agents** in a portable, interoperable way.
+**JSON Agents** is a vendor-neutral, JSON-native format for defining **AI agents** in a portable, interoperable way.

 It allows agents, tools, and orchestrators to communicate using a shared schema that captures: